 In the book; Marital Advice to my Grandson, Joel, Peter Davidson leverages his experiences to provide numerous suggestions for his grandson.
 Peter teaches the importance of understanding one’s partner by putting into consideration how his grandson’s wife may think, feel and act in the marriage.
 What stands out the most about this book is the author’s flawless combination of humor and wisdom in giving important life-lessons.
 In addition, I am impressed by the high critical thinking skills that Peter Davidson has shown through this book with the way he takes advantages of gender stereotypes and allows the readers to see a positive perspective.
 He is neither defensive nor offensive in his portrayal of these stereotypes and he provides tips on how they can be beneficial to making marriages fruitful, fun and long-lasting.

-Peter starts off the book by listing 20 advices that men are told upon marriage, if at all they are given any.
+Peter starts off the book by listing 20 advises that men are told upon marriage, if at all they are given any.
 At a first glance, some of these suggestions are baseless, some look unreasonable; even though they are, and others are hilariously true.
-With Peter’s explanations in the later parts of the book, we have better understanding of these 20 advices that many men receive.
+With Peter’s explanations in the later parts of the book, we have better understanding of these 20 advises that many men receive.

-Here are three of the 20 advices from the first pages of the book…
+Here are three of the 20 advises from the first pages of the book…

 • And, finally, a word of wisdom from your Grandfather: “Your mouth will get you into a whole lot more trouble than your Willy ever will.”
 (From the voice of experience.)

-My favorite of these advices is the latter one and although, everyone may not take the message the same way, in the examples that Peter provides, we will see that this advice is true.
+My favorite of these is the latter one and although, everyone may not take the message the same way, the truth is revealed in the examples that Peter provides.
 For example, in one section of the book, Peter teaches his grandson how to answer the question “Does this dress make my ass look big?”